Mo-MR-123/Mutual-Inconsistency-Detection-In-Distributed-Systems/README.md

 ## Run customized experiments

 You can choose to run the akka system with a sequence of operations defined by yourself, by simply passing the arguments in the right format in sbt shell.
-The format of the expected commands that can be issues against the akka system is the following:
+The format of the expected commands that can be issued against the akka system in the sbt shell is the following (<ARG ...> indicates a required arguments to be given, <ARG OPTIONAL ...> is not required but a value can be given if required):

 ```
 upload-<ARG: siteName (must exist)>-<ARG: fileName>

 update-<ARG: the site name that will update the file>-<ARG: origin pointer of the file to update>

-split-<ARG: site name where the split needs to happen>-<ARG OPTIONAL: timeout after/before split>
+split-<ARG: site name where the split needs to happen>-<ARG OPTIONAL: timeout in ms after and before split>

-merge-<ARG: sitename from which to send filelist to other partition>-<ARG: siteName that should get the filelist from the sending siteName>-{<ARG: partition set that needs to be merged e.g. 10,22,11>}-<ARG OPTIONAL: timeout after/before merge>
+merge-<ARG: sitename from which to send filelist to other partition>-<ARG: siteName that should get the filelist from the sending siteName>-<ARG OPTIONAL: timeout in ms after and before merge>
 ```
+NOTE: origin pointer has the format `(siteName,timestamp)` including the parentheses and the comma.

 Steps and examples are given below:

 Run/Create sbt shell from the created image: